 In May of 2015, I worked with Eddy Out Productions to help raise awareness and funds to produce a documentary about the damming threats to the Río Marañon in Peru.
 My role included advice on strategy and content for their Facebook business page and Indiegogo campaign.
 I also designed the project’s visuals including the infographic, campaign logo and proposed t-shirt design.

 The graphics were inspired by the bold patterns and bright color palettes of Peruvian textiles.
 The infographic incorporates the classification of white water to represent the various fundraising goals.
 As each goal is reached, that “class” wave is grayed out.

 Campaign results: The number of “likes” on the Facebook page increased from 9 to 529 within a few weeks.
 The Indiegogo campaign reached its base goal of 3K in one month.
-The campaign remains open and is still accepting contributions.

 Role: Strategy / Design Founder / Director: Krista De Mille / Eddy Out Productions Video Producer / Social Media Advisor: Robert Douthat Copy Editor: Howard Miller Photographers: Rocky Contos / thumbnail image / landscape shot; Pedro Peña / Indiegogo page / rafting shot; Rocky Contos / FB banner / landscape shot; Pedro Peña / FB banner / rafting shot; Krista De Mille / FB banner / selfie; Jake Risch / FB banner / behind-the-scenes filming shot